alt-text-org/js-api.alt-text.org/README.md

-alt-text.org Backend
+Alt-Text.org Backend
 ====================

-A Kotlin REST server handling requests for the alt-text.org library
+A Kotlin REST server handling requests for the Alt-Text.org library

+API
+---

+See [The API Sepecification](./APIv1.md) for details about the API.